 Bunk bedroom with 2 sets of bunk beds (adult sized)

 Enclosed front garden with lake frontage.
 Please note, the front garden is across the private road so it is separate from the cottage

 Storage shed for bikes

-Parking on drive for 2 cars, another 2 spaces either side of access track just before house (keeping the track clear for access)Other Info
+There is parking on the drive for 2 cars and another 2 spaces either side of access track just before house (keeping the track clear for access).Other Info

 Towels will be provided

 The house is heated by oil fired central heating

 A single dog is welcome at an additional charge of £20.00